 For Duplication Purposes:

-If you cannot send the article via e-mail or on a CD, please submit your article double-spaced and clearly and darkly typed, so it can be electronically scanned.
+If you cannot send the article via e-mail or on a CD-ROM, please submit your article double-spaced and clearly and darkly typed, so that it can be electronically scanned.
 Please do not circle, underline, or otherwise mark up the copy to be used for scanning.
 Use standard formatting (e.g., do not use all capital letters or all italic-style script).
 Please do not send barely legible Xerox copies or onionskin paper for scanning purposes.

-Make sure your article has a title and page numbers, and provide your address and phone number on the first page; include your e-mail address if you have one.
+Make sure your article has a title and page numbers, and provide your address and phone number on the first page; include your e-mail address if applicable.
 Send a black-and-white photo if you would like your photo to appear with your article.
 Be sure to include a SASE (self-addressed, stamped envelope) if you want us to return your article, photo, artwork, or illustrations.
 Please indicate how our readers can contact you and whether you want your address and/or phone number printed with the article.
 Along those lines, please provide a biographical sketch about yourself and your work; your bio should be 100 words maximum, including contact information.